 Afterward, you can have lunch at the burger place in the park and do some more snorkeling at Coki beach right next door.
 You can also shop for some souvenirs at the gift shop in the reserve.
 To make this even more memorable, a professional photographer takes photos of you interacting with these magnificent creatures and avails them at the end of the session for a fee.

 When you first visit St. Thomas, you will realize it’s surrounded by green rolling hills dotted with brightly painted residentials.
 This means you can enjoy panoramic views of the island and its surrounding neighbors on some of its high points.

-To start with, there is Drake’s seat which has the perfect overview of Magen’s Bay.
-It’s a nice place to stop by, enjoy the view, rest a bit and take great photos before continuing your tour of the area.
+To start with, there is Drake’s seat, which has a complete overview of Magen’s Bay.
+It’s a beautiful place to stop by, enjoy the view, rest a bit and take great photos before continuing your tour of the area.
 History says that this was sir Drake’s lookout point to spy on enemy ships and order attacks on them.

 6. Mountain Top

 Speaking of observation decks, the Mountain Top is another great area.
 Found 1500 feet above sea level, this is one of the highest points on the island.
 It affords you an advantageous view of the bay and several other islands.